dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1401.md

 CHAPTER 14  VBA Programming Examples    221

-If you try this example, you’ll find that clicking the Cancel button in the InputBox erases the current value in cell A1.
-Erasing the user’s data isn’t very good programming practice.
+If you try this example, you'll find that clicking the Cancel button in the InputBox erases the current value in cell A1.
+Erasing the user's data isn't very good programming practice.
 Clicking Cancel should do nothing at all.

 The following macro demonstrates a better approach: using a variable (x) to store

 the value entered by the user.
-If the value is not empty (that is, the user didn’t
+If the value is not empty (that is, the user didn't

 click Cancel), the value of x is placed in cell A1.
 Otherwise, nothing happens.